“I am proud of the honor I have done my sire’s memory.”

 Bab Zuweila was one of several gates built by the Fatimids in 1092 to mark the southern entrance to their walled city of Al-Qahira.
 Zuweila is the only one that remains standing to this night.
 During the Mamluke age, it became one of the city’s main sites of public gathering and, as such, likewise became the location for all public executions of note.
 Indeed, the gate was widely known as the forum for public and often graphic displays of power and dominion.

 Qutuz responded by killing the six envoys, “halving them at the waist,” and displaying their heads on Bab Zuweila.
 He then allied with a fellow Mamluk, Baibars (one of Egypt’s most famous later sultans), to defend Islam against the Mongol threat.
 Their combined forces marched to the Battle of Ain Jalut and won a resounding victory—the Stalingrad of its day.
-Caroline also compared Ain Jalut to Gettsyburg, but her professor said that was a poor comparison—the Confederacy could never have conquered the Union, only secured its own independence.
+Caroline also compared Ain Jalut to Gettsyburg, but her professor said that was a poor comparison—the Confederacy could never have conquered the Union, only made the cost of war high enough to secure independence.
 Ain Jalut could have spelled a new era for Egypt under Mongol yoke if the battle had gone differently.
 But it didn’t.
 Ain Jalut was the first major defeat ever suffered by the Mongols suffered and effectively set their empire’s western border, confirming the Mamluks as the dominant force in the Middle East.

 But no empire lasts forever.
 In 1517, the Ottoman Turks succeeded where the Mongols failed.
 Mamluke rule ended violently at Bab Zuweila when the Sultan Tuman Bey II was hanged three times from the gate’s vaulted ceiling (the rope snapped the first two times), and the heads of 500 slain Mamlukes were spiked along Bob Zuweila’s walls.
 Over 50,000 Egyptian civilians were butchered by the Ottomans during the city’s conquest, in addition to both sides’ military casualties.